PitcherAG/vue-tools/docs/utils.md

 ### search

-Searches thru your data array with specified options.
-The search function uses fuse.js so you could use fuse options to define your search settings.
+Searches through your data array with specified options.
+The search function uses [Fuse.js](https://fusejs.io/) so you could use fuse options to define your search settings.

 ```javascript